Tony Street

-Anthony Austin Street (8 February 1926 – 25 October 2022) was an Australian politician.
+Anthony Austin Street, MP (8 February 1926 – 25 October 2022) was an Australian politician.
 He served in the House of Representatives from 1966 to 1984, representing the Division of Corangamite for the Liberal Party.
-He held ministerial office in the Fraser Government, serving as Minister for Labor and Immigration (1975), Employment and Industrial Relations (1975–1978), Industrial Relations (1978–1980), and Minister for Foreign Affairs (1980–1983).
+He held ministerial office in the Fraser government, serving as Minister for Labor and Immigration (1975), Employment and Industrial Relations (1975–1978), Industrial Relations (1978–1980), and Minister for Foreign Affairs (1980–1983).
 His father Geoffrey Street was also a federal government minister.
-Street was the last surviving Liberal minister of the First Fraser Ministry, as well as the last surviving Assistant Minister of the McMahon Government.
+Street was the last surviving Liberal minister of the first Fraser ministry, as well as the last surviving Assistant Minister of the McMahon government.